caiks/WBOT02/README.md

 We can perhaps tentatively conclude that frequently seen frames are more likely to have high *likelihood* hotspots nearby, in varying degrees of *decomposition*, than frames containing the intervals between objects (such as the edge of the mirror above), or with jumbles of rarely seen objects.
 To find out, `actor002` will actively scan for hotspots and will show the siblings and ancestor *slice* representations.

 None of the *models* with only one frame (5, 6 and 7) have induce lags.
 There is a small lag in *model* 1 with four frames, and large lags in *models* 3, 4, 2 and 8 with five frames.
 The *models* that lagged the most may have slightly better *models* because of the larger *slices*.
 The lagging is mainly a problem, however, because the *model* is out of date, and so it will be important to avoid lags when we come to *likelihood* search in `actor002`.
+Eventually in  in `actor003` we run the image capture from video and the active update and induce is done synchronously, thus avoiding lags altogether.

+Note that the `actor001` *models* were all subject to a bug in the record `valent` bucketing which meant that the first *value* was too infrequent and the last *value* was too frequent.
+Thus the *valency* was more like 9 than 10.
+Qualitatively, however, the *models* still seem to work quite well.
+The `actor002` *models* were all corrected nonetheless.

 TODO -

-The actor 1 models were all subject to a bug in the valent record calculation which meant that the first value was too infrequent and the last value was too frequent.
-Thus the valency was more like 9 than 10.
-Qualitatively, the models still seem to work quite well.
-The actor 2 models were all corrected nonetheless.

-The fixed models will have many identical events in a slice from the credits.
-So some slices are identical to the event.
-Really need to see the ancestors and siblings to see how generic the model is - actor 2.
-Of course we don't want it to be too generic - the model would have to be far too large, so we need hotspots rather like the fixed points but smart.

-Actor 2 GUI will have current slice, 10 valent actual and 256 actual and colour actual in the first row.
-The top 5 siblings are in the next row, excluding the current, in descending order of likelihood.
-The likelihoods are shown.
-The last 5 ancestors are shown in the third row along with likelihoods.
-Statistics of the model and timings below that.

 What are the siblings for the slices that seem to be images?
 Are they also the same image but translated?
 Only slightly e.g. alarm clock for model 9 - not translated but ringing differently, or at 1:03 of Sam.
 Show the relations nearest a browsed slice.
 Perhaps a decomp browser.